-With a store of dried staples, vegetables, meats, and herbs, you'll have everything you'll need to create simple one-pot wonders in camp (see the recipes below).
+With a store of dried staples, vegetables, meats, and herbs, you'll have everything you'll need to create simple one-pot wonders in camp.
 Or, make a hearty soup broth or pasta sauce at home, dry it, and bring it back to life in camp by adding 3 parts water to 1 part dried ingredients.
 Packaged dinners such as rice or noodles and sauce take on new qualities—in both taste and nutrition—when you add dried veggies or meats.
 You can even perk up oatmeal with a handful of banana chips.

 Once you have the basics down, let your imagination take over.
 Some of my home-dried favorites are between-meal foods that help lift feet and spirits during tough uphill slogs or through the gray misery of a cold, rainy day.

 Drop teaspoonfuls of flavored yogurt onto a tray and dry them into deliciously tart drops.
 Although yogurt is a milk product, its acidity makes it safe for home drying.

 Seasoned veggie chips.

 For tasty, healthful trail snacks, dry zucchini slices dipped in tamari or tomato rounds sprinkled with dried basil.
 The more adventurous can puree vegetables to make vegetable leather (see below).